COVID-19: Please follow the Government advice published on NHS Choices

 Once your child is referred into our service, we will contact you and provide you with a baseline bladder and bowel chart.
 This must be returned to our service within 28 days before an initial appointment (at home or in a clinic) is offered.

-We run clinics across Berkshire at West Berkshire Community Hospital, Upton Hospital Slough, St Marks Hospital Maidenhead, Bracknell and Wokingham.
+Our usual clinics across Berkshire are at West Berkshire Community Hospital, Upton Hospital Slough, St Marks Hospital Maidenhead, Bracknell and Wokingham, and White Knights campus Reading.

 Your first appointment will be an hour long.
-We complete a full continence assessment guided by ERIC (the Children’s Bladder and Bowel Charity) and create an individualised care plan for your child.
+We complete a full continence assessment guided by ERIC (the Children’s Bladder and Bowel Charity).
+We also create an individualised care plan for your child to promote their optimum potential for independence in continence and suitability for toilet training.

 We then provide you with an evidenced-based action plan, which might comprise bladder training, regular toileting and toilet positioning, plus advice and guidance on the use of medication to control symptoms.